 - 1. Whom should I contact to discuss my ideas for a CRII proposal to be sure CISE supports the topic area? - 2.
 I hold the title of Associate Professor.
 Am I eligible? - 3.
 I hold a tenured position.
 Am I eligible to apply? - 4.
 Are the eligibility criteria for CRII and CAREER the same?
 If I am eligible to apply to one of these programs, does that mean I am also eligible to apply to the other? - 5.
-The CRII program solicitation states that, to be eligible, I must be in the first two years of a tenure-track or research science or education position (or equivalent).
-I was appointed Assistant Professor in August of 2013.
+The CRII program solicitation states that, to be eligible, I must be in the first three years of a tenure-track or research science or education position (or equivalent).
+I was appointed Assistant Professor in August of 2014.
 May I apply to the CRII program this year, if I submit by the end of July? - 6.
-While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2013 (pending conferral of my degree).
-OnDecember 16, 2013, after my degree was conferred, I no longer was Acting.
+While finishing up my PhD, I started work as an Acting Assistant Professor on August 15, 2014 (pending conferral of my degree).
+On December 16, 2014, after my degree was conferred, I no longer was Acting.
 Am I eligible?
 OR I received my Doctorate four years ago.
 Am I eligible to apply?
-OR After receiving my PhD, I worked as a research associate for three years, and just began my academic position last year.
+OR - After receiving my PhD, I worked as a research associate for three years, and just began my academic position last year.
 Am I eligible?
-OR After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
+OR - After receiving my PhD, I was a postdoctoral fellow for two years, and just began my academic position last year.
 Am I eligible? - 7.
-Am I eligible if I hold a dual appointment at a university?

-- 8. I am in a shared appointment with my spouse.
+Am I eligible if I hold a dual appointment at a university? - 8.
+I am in a shared appointment with my spouse.
 Both of us are in tenure-track lines, and I have the title Assistant Professor.
 Am I eligible? - 9.
 I do not currently have a CRII-eligible appointment, nor do I have a signed contract for an appointment.
 I have applied for a position and may have a contract in place by October 1.
 May I apply? - 10.
 My department (or organization) does not offer tenure, so I am not in a tenure-track appointment.
 Can I apply to the CRII program? - 11.
-Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory, or research lab? - 12.
+Am I eligible to apply if I work at a non-degree-granting organization such as a museum, observatory or research lab? - 12.
 I previously received a small EAGER award from NSF.
 Am I eligible?
-OR I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
-Am I eligible?
-No. To be eligible, you must not have received any other grants in the PI role from any Federal agency, with certain exceptions as specified in the solicitation.
-On a collaborative proposal to NSF, the lead person from each institution is a PI, even if not from the lead institution. - 13.
+OR - I previously received an award from NSF as the PI on a non-lead proposal in a collaborative project.
+Am I eligible? - 13.
 Do any of the following disqualify me from the CRII program: startup funds from my university, a subcontract from an award to another university, an award from my own university, an award from a private foundation, an award from a company, and/or an award from a state or local agency? - 14.
 Do small awards (e.g., \$1,000) disqualify? - 15.
 Am I eligible if I work at a two-year college or a community college?
-OR I am an assistant professor at an undergraduate institution that does not give graduate degrees.
+OR I am an assistance professor at an undergraduate institution that does not give graduate degrees.
 Am I eligible to apply? - 16.
 I am a new faculty member at an institution that qualifies as an undergraduate institution under the provisions of the Research in Undergraduate Institutions (RUI) program solicitation.
 Is it possible to apply for the CRII program under the RUI provisions? - 17.
 Can I submit to the CAREER program and to the CRII program in the same year? - 18.
 I have a doctorate in Computer Science Education.
 Am I eligible to apply? - 19.
 I am an Assistant Professor in a Mechanical Engineering department.
 Am I eligible?